 'Why I Mentor': Priscilla's Belief in Africa's Youth

 Africa’s youth are ambitious, full of untapped potential, and chasing big dreams.
-All it takes is just one person to believe in them and set them on the path to success.
-As a trainer at Educate!’s livelihood bootcamps for out-of-school youth, I take pride in being that person.
+All it takes is just one person to help them on the path to success.
+As a Trainer in Educate!’s livelihood bootcamps designed for youth who are out of school, I’m grateful to offer that support.

-I mentor young people through a six-week journey to start businesses, improve their incomes, and gain agency.
-When I first met Precious, she was dependent on her mother.
+I guide young people through a six-week journey to start businesses, improve their incomes, and gain agency.
+I first met Precious when she was still financially dependent on her mother.
 But today, she runs her own shoe business with passion.
-She’s moved out of her mother’s house, provides for her daughter’s education, and has grown her business enough to employ someone else.
-I couldn’t be prouder!
+She’s moved out of her mother’s house, supports her daughter’s education, and has grown her business enough to employ someone else.
+It’s been incredible to witness her transformation.

 Growing up in Kitui County, Kenya, I saw firsthand the challenges many youth face — poverty, high teenage pregnancy rates, and scarce job opportunities.
 These barriers often make it difficult to complete school, and for young women, the path is even more limited.